dllh/make-wxr/README.md

 * Categories and tags will look something like this: category-2271601f08-1 (counting up from 1 to N, with some random garbage thrown in).
 * The tag and category counts govern how many are created (that is, listed at the top and created at the beginning of the import process).
 Each post will have 5 categories and 5 tags (or fewer, if you specify smaller --tag_count and --cat_count arguments), randomly selected from among those created at the beginning.
 * Beware setting the counts too high.
 At present, the command just spits out whatever you tell it to.
+* Dates are randomized.
+For posts, they start 60 days from when the command is executed and are randomly assigned to posts without regard to numeric post order.
+Comment dates are given between the post date and the time of command execution.
+* Post and comment content are randomized lorem ipsum text of varying lengths.
+* At present this generates only posts -- no pages or attachments.